chhhee10/HackNocturne-Project/README.md

 - Keystroke timing
 - Mouse movement patterns
 - Touch movement and touch pressure on supported devices
+- Device motion signals such as gyroscope and accelerometer activity
 - Stress and rhythm variance signals

 This makes VAULTLESS a multi-platform authentication system that can adapt to both desktop and mobile usage instead of relying on a single input signal.